 Children's Hospice South West's aim is to provide a home from home, with a relaxed and informal atmosphere, where sick children and their families can come for a much needed break from the ongoing strains they face at home.

 The children we care for

 We care for children with a wide range of disorders, too numerous to list individually.
 However, all the children have serious illnesses and are not expected to survive into adulthood.
-We will welcome not only your sick child, but your whole family - this may include some smaller pets too (e.g hamsters and guinea pigs!).
-We have plenty of spacious accommodation for parents and brothers and sisters, and everyone is welcome to make the use of all the play and leisure activities at our hospices.
+We will welcome your child and your whole family - this may include some smaller pets too (e.g hamsters and guinea pigs!).
+We have plenty of spacious accommodation for parents, brothers and sisters, and everyone is welcome to make use of all the play and leisure activities at our hospices.

 How we maintain our standards

 Children's Hospice South West is regulated by the Care Quality Commission (CQC).
 The CQC is the independent regulator of health and social care in England with an aim to improve and maintain better standards of care.